The Montevideo Maru

 There are a couple of interesting things to note from this document.
 Firstly after arriving in Rabaul and unloading it's troops and cargo on the 9 June 1942 it suffered continuous air raids and didn't depart till two weeks later on the 22 June 1942.
 Why?

 Who were the 100 surviving enemy soldiers?
-It's possible that they were Americans fighting with the native guerillas.
+It's possible that they were Americans fighting with the native guerrillas.

 The last part of the document seems to be pure propaganda.